- Reviews: 12761

 CRAIGIEBURN CARAVAN PARK: In a beautiful setting

-This caravan park has always appealed to me, and I know why, because it set in amongst the huge granite boulders that are common in this area.
+This caravan park has always appealed to me and I know why!
+It's because it's set in amongst the huge granite boulders that are common in this area.

 There were Cottages and Cabins available for hire too.